hyogoa2c/nlp_std_docker/README.md

 # NLP Docker

-This is my standard docker projct for NLP
+This is my standard docker project for NLP